Zack-Dugue/Project156b-Red-Door-Sandwich/README.md

 # Project156b-Red-Door-Sandwich
-A Computer vision model to diagnose a set pathologies from chest X-rays.
+A Computer vision model to diagnose pathologies from chest X-rays.

 The project utilizes pytorch lightning to optimize training on multiple nodes in the Caltech HPC.